oluwamayowaa/titanic-repo/README.md

 - 👋 Hi, I’m @Oluwamayowa
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Python, SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me oluwamayowa.ng@gmail.com
+- 📫 How to reach me mayowaak@outlook.com

 <!---
 oluwamayowaa/oluwamayowaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.